IceSentry/bevy_ui_styled/README.md

 ## Colors

 `bevy_ui_styled` has a `colors` module that contains the default colors from tailwind.
 Unlike tailwind these aren't easily customizable, but you can use `const CUSTOM_COLOR: Color` if you want custom colors.
 The goal of this module is to have some basic colors to get you started.

+## Styled Bundle

+### Background color

+The background color is not a part of the `Style` struct so the default `styled` macro can't control it.
+If you want to be able to modify the background color you'll need to use the `styled_bundle` macro.

+### Stateful styles

+Sometimes, you want to change a property based on the state of the component.
+The default `styled` macro doesn't do that, but you can use `styled_bundle` instead. `styled_bundle` will return a `Bundle` containing different styles that will automatically be toggled based on interaction state.

 ## Bevy Version Support